rfns/port/README.md

 ### Workspaces

-Using this feature provides you the capability to export projects to different paths according to their custom exporth path setting.
-When a project is exported for the first time, Port records the export path used in order to prevent multiple projects from overlapping their exported source base.

-Custom project export paths can be also set preemptively using the wizard.

-This feature can be accesed using the Wizard and navigating to `1.
-Manage workspace settings`.

-Using project workspaces can become a powerful ally for keeping multiple source codes organized if used correctly.
-For example, you could group multiple projects within a single repository and take a monorepository approach.
-It's all up to your creativity.
+When using Port, you'll notice the usage of the term _workspace_.
+This is basically the path where the project's source code is exported.
+There're two types of workspaces: _primary workspace_ and _custom workspaces_.

+### Primary workspaces

+Whenever a new project is exported by Port it will use the primary workspace configuration pattern to 'seed' the path to the project.
+Which means that after the first export, it'll be used as the custom workspace as well.
+This allows the user to modify it instead, thus affecting only the desired project.

+### Custom workspaces

+Since an existing project is seeded with the pattern from the _primary workspace_, future operations will always be affected by that workspace path.
+If you want to modify the path exclusively for that project, than you need to redefine the _custom workspace_ for that project.

 ## Extended Hooks

 Extended hooks allows another source control class to take over the Studio event (hook) cycle and execute specific tasks.
 In order to create extended hooks, you need to create a class that implements one or more of the following hooks:

 * OnBeforeLoad
 * OnAfterLoad